BenjiSec/AISW/README.md

 2. Enable Unified Labeling (including support for Teams, OneDrive and SharePoint Online)

 THREAT PROTECTION
-1. Configure Microsoft Defender for Office 365 (Safe Links, Safe Attachments) for EXO, SPO, and Teams – execute Attack Simulator; fine tune policies using Configuration Analyzor
+1. Configure Microsoft Defender for Office 365 (Safe Links, Safe Attachments) for EXO, SPO, and Teams – execute Attack Simulator; fine tune policies using Configuration Analyzer
-2. Configure MD for Endpoint (enable all integrations and advance features, enable web content filtering, MCAS integration) plus do Evaluation labs and testing scenarios
+2. Configure MD for Endpoint (enable all integrations and advance features, web content filtering, MCAS integration) plus do Evaluation labs and testing scenarios
 3. Configure MCAS (make demo report, integration with AIP, MD for Endpoint, enable policies, admin quarantine, Configure Conditional Access App Control with AAD CA)
 4. What is Microsoft 365 Defender and how it can help
 5. How to use Secure Score
-Note: Microsoft Defender for Identity is not included in this workshop – but there is Security lab for Microsoft Defender for Identity.
+Note: Microsoft Defender for Identity is not included in this workshop – but there is Security lab for Microsoft Defender for Identity available on Microsoft docs.
 Instructions for the same you can find in the MD for Identity segment of the document.

 COMPLIANCE IN MICROSOFT 365
 1. Compliance Manager and Compliance Score